cerndb/tf-spawner/README.md

 ## Getting Started

-This shows a basic example, it attempts to run the MNIST training script with 2 workers:
+This shows a toy example, it attempts to run the MNIST training script with 2 workers:
 ```
 ./tf-spawner examples/mnist.py
 ```